Subscribe for National Women and Girls HIV/AIDS Awareness Day updatesFollow Us

 Ambassadors are well-known individuals in entertainment, sports, business, and other industries who are voluntarily helping the Office on Women's Health (OWH) shed light on HIV/AIDS and its impact on women and girls.
 Ambassadors attend Meetups and engage in other promotional activities, such as social media and interviews for National Women and Girls HIV/AIDS Awareness Day.

 Please note: The Office on Women's Health does not endorse or promote Ambassadors who participate in activities in connection with National Women and Girls HIV/AIDS Awareness Day or the products or services of the individuals or promoted by the individuals.
 In addition, an Ambassador's support of National Women and Girls HIV/AIDS Awareness Day does not represent affiliation with the Office or HHS.

-Content last updated May 23, 2013.
+Content last updated February 4, 2014.